🏓 Serve & Dink

 Regulation Dimensions

-A standard pickleball net is 22 feet wide and 34 inches high at the center, drooping slightly from the sideline posts.
+A standard pickleball net is 22 feet wide and 34 inches high at the center, drooping slightly from the sideline posts at 36 inches.
 If you're playing seriously or want your practice to transfer to court play, regulation dimensions matter.

 Stability